Toutouwai/RepeaterEasySort/README.md

 ## Exclusions

-The easy sort mode is only possible on Repeater/Matrix fields that do not use the "item depth" option.
+The easy-sort mode is only possible on Repeater/Matrix fields that do not use the "item depth" option.